 Mediation is a voluntary process in which the parent and Charter School involved in a dispute regarding special education both agree to obtain the assistance of an impartial mediator to resolve the conflict.
 Mediation is available for parties to special education disputes involving any special education matter, including matters arising prior to the filing of a Due Process Hearing Request.
 Mediation can be requested alone, or in conjunction with due process.
-Mediation cannot be used to deny or delay the parent’s right to a due process hearing or to deny any other rights of the parent.
+Mediation cannot be used to deny or delay the parent’s right to a due process hearing or to deny any other rights

 The Pennsylvania Department of Education’s Bureau of special education, through the Office for Dispute Resolution, maintains a list of individuals who are qualified mediators and knowledgeable in laws and regulations regarding the provision of special education and related services.
 Mediators are not employed by any local or state agency providing direct services to the child, and the mediator must not have a personal conflict of interest.
 The mediator’s services are paid for by the Pennsylvania Department of Education.

 Mediations are scheduled in a timely manner and are held in a location that is convenient for the parties to the dispute.
 Discussions that occur during the mediation process are confidential and may not be used as evidence in any subsequent due process hearing or court proceeding.
 The mediator may not be called as a witness in future proceedings.

 In the event the parties resolve the dispute through mediation, they are required to execute a legally-binding agreement that sets forth the resolution terms; states that all discussions that occurred during the mediation process must be confidential and may not be used as evidence in any subsequent due process hearing or civil proceedings; and is signed by both the parent and a representative of the Charter School who has the authority to bind the school.
 This agreement is enforceable by a court.